stoyanvi/jquery-semantic-tabs/README.md

 Description
 -----------

-SemanticTabs is a jQuery plugin which which convert any html list into a tabbed content.
+SemanticTabs is a jQuery plugin which convert any html list into a tabbed content.

 Example usage
 -------------